 Show your respect.
 While you might feel that your senior loved one knows how you feel about him or her, it’s a great feeling to be told how much we mean to one another.
 Take time to express specific ways the older person has helped you in some way and how much you appreciate that help, from being taught to cook, to parenting skills, to how to change a flat tire.
 Be sincere in your compliments, and speak to them often from your heart.

 Seniors who need in-home care are still quite capable, in many ways, of being helpful around the house and can provide valuable insight and wisdom to their loved ones.
 Helping a senior continue to realize his or her value and purpose is a gift you can give each day.
 At Hillendale Home Care, our dedicated caregivers strive to help loved ones stay active and engaged, while receiving the care and attention they need.
-To learn more about how we provide the compassionate home care and respite care Walnut Creek area families need, contact us today.
+To learn more about our in-home care in Pleasanton and the surrounding communities, contact us today.